HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         [, <'[array | object] || [string | binary | auto] || [rfc1738 | rfc3986]' $opts = 'object auto rfc1738':
           - 'array':    `construct an array with the query string; this will ignore the argument names in the query string.`
           - 'object':   `construct an object with the query string.`
-          - 'auto':     `the argument values will be decoded as strings first; if failed, decoded into binary sequences.`
+          - 'auto':     `The argument values will be decoded as strings first; if failed, decoded into binary sequences.`
-          - 'binary':   `the argument values will be decoded as binary sequences.`
+          - 'binary':   `The argument values will be decoded as binary sequences.`
-          - 'string':   `the argument values will be decoded as strings.` >
+          - 'string':   `The argument values will be decoded as strings.` >
-          - 'rfc1738':  `the query string is encoded per RFC 1738 and the 'application/x-www-form-urlencoded' media type, which implies that spaces are encoded as plus (+) signs.`
+          - 'rfc1738':  `The query string is encoded per RFC 1738 and the 'application/x-www-form-urlencoded' media type, which implies that spaces are encoded as plus (+) signs.`
-          - 'rfc3986':  `the query string is encoded according to RFC 3986, and spaces will be percent encoded (%20).` ]
+          - 'rfc3986':  `The query string is encoded according to RFC 3986, and spaces will be percent encoded (%20).` ]
     ]
 ) object